What is “multi-node” for our Walmart Direct connection

 If you are using a custom system to download orders through the Walmart API, you will need to make a small change to your API requests to exclude Deliverr orders.
 Documentation will be linked from here once Walmart publishes the details.

-We will add to this list, and add verified systems, as we become aware of them.
+We will continue to add additional verified systems to this list as we become aware of them.

 If you are using an incompatible system and still want to take advantage of Deliverr for multi-node, you can manage your non-Deliverr orders by export/import of order files through Walmart Seller Central, as described here: https://sellerhelp.walmart.com/s/guide?article=000007160.

 - Connect to Deliverr via an activated Walmart Direct integration.